-Use the authorized user name and password for HTTP authentication.
-If this feature is enabled and the authorized user name and password are provided, then these credentials are used for basic HTTP authentication.
-WS Security applies if the user provides it in the WS Security input page (see page 470).
+If this feature is enabled and the Authorized User/Password are provided, then these credentials are used for basic HTTP authentication.
+WS Security applies if it is provided by the user in the WS Security input page (see page 475).